aaronpk/webmention.io/README.md

-## Pingback to WebMention Service
+## Pingback to Webmention Service

-[WebMention](http://webmention.org) is a modern alternative to Pingback.
+[Webmention](http://webmention.org) is a modern alternative to Pingback.
 It's analogous to the Pingback protocol except does not use XML-RPC and is much easier to implement.
 This project also includes a simple API for converting XML-RPC Pingbacks to WebMentions and forwarding the request on to your own site.

-Using Webmention.io in this mode does not require an account, and this service does not store any of the information.
-The Pingback request is simply forwarded on to your server as a WebMention.
+Using Webmention.io in this mode does not require an registration, and this service does not store any of the information.
+The Pingback request is simply forwarded on to your server as a Webmention.

 To use, add a Pingback header like the following:

     <link rel="pingback" href="http://webmention.io/webmention?forward=http://example.com/webmention" />

-Any Pingbacks received will be forwarded on to the specified WebMention endpoint.
-It is up to you to handle the WebMention and return an expected result.
-The WebMention result will be converted to a Pingback result and passed back to the sender.
+Any Pingbacks received will be forwarded on to the specified Webmention endpoint.
+It is up to you to handle the Webmention and return an expected result.
+The Webmention result will be converted to a Pingback result and passed back to the sender.

 ### Full Example